kjac/FormEditor/Tutorials/LogicApp.md

 ![Creating the action](img/LogicApp/creating-the-action.png)

-Once connected we can use the variables defined by our JSON schema to configure the Salesforce action:
+Once connected we can use the variables defined in our JSON schema to configure the Salesforce action:

 ![Configuring the action](img/LogicApp/configuring-the-action.png)